betterscientificsoftware/bssw.io/CuratedContent/JournalOfOpenSourceSoftware.md

 # Journal of Open Source Software

-[Journal of Open Source Softwaree (JOSS)](http://joss.theoj.org) provides authors with a DOE for their software package without requiring a full-length manuscript.
+[Journal of Open Source Software (JOSS)](http://joss.theoj.org) provides authors with a DOE for their software package without requiring a full-length manuscript.
 Instead, authors must demonstrate (via a form of peer review) that their package follows certain best practices of open-source software, including proper licensing and documentation, and helps meet scientific research challenges.

 <!---
  - [Zenodo](https://zenodo.org)